September 13, 2019

 - Caleb asked me to stick around forever.
-He handed me this internally-flawless, pear-shaped, girl’s-best-friend, thing that was attached to circular-shaped gold—a gift that I do not feel I deserve.
-He did this while on one knee, all in the middle of Italy at a winery and vineyard within the countryside of Tuscany (Under the Tuscan Sun, if you will).
+He handed me this internally-flawless, pear-shaped, girl’s-best-friend, thing on a gold band—a ring…he gave me a ring.
+He did this while on one knee, all in the middle of Italy at a winery vineyard within the countryside of Tuscany (Under the Tuscan Sun, if you will).
 I most CERTAINLY did not deserve that, but I’m relentlessly grateful nonetheless.
 So, um, I am now engaged to be married to this incredible and handsome human being!!!

-While I would like to say more about these exciting situations (as well as to discuss other current events), I find myself quite busy right now.
+While I would like to say more about these exciting situations (as well as to discuss other current events), I do not care to make the time for that today.
 But know this—I think my life is turning out to not be such a terrible thing.
 Although, I am having to come to terms with the fact that I will likely always be managing my grief, especially in these life-pivoting moments.

 On the night of one of the biggest days of my life, after I had just laid down for bed, I had an episode.
 I was gently rubbing Caleb’s back, and my hand went numb after a few minutes.
 Then, my whole left arm fell asleep.
 To try to immediately squish and comfort it (while it was tingling), I shoved my left-hand under my right-side.
 It was then that I quickly remembered—that is where my tattoo for you is placed.
 I felt like you were talking to me and telling me to pay attention to you.
 My hand with the ring being the symbol for my current attention, then being placed on the side of my body that represents you.